lwalma/thesis-guide-pilot/book/5b-specifying-ai-use.md

 ## Step 1: Check what is allowed

-Currently, TU Delft has no central policy in place on in what ways students are allowed to use AI in their projects.
+Currently, TU Delft has no central policy in place on what ways students are allowed to use AI in their projects.
 As of the writing of this guide it depends on your specific program how much AI you are allowed to use.
-Step 1 is therefore that to check what policies are in place for your specific situation.
+Therefore, for Step 1, you should check what policies are in place for your specific situation.

 ```{admonition} THESIS SUPERVISOR
 :class: important